MrDemonWolf/wolfpal/docs/content/en/api-account.md

 ## Enable Two Factor

-Allows a logged in user to enable two factor.
+Allows a logged in user to initialize the enable of two factor on their account.
 #### Path

 `PUT /account/two-factor/`